Sahbahh/My-ls-Command/README.md

 [options]:  May be specified in any order or grouping, such as “” (none), “-i”, “-i -l -R”, “-iRl” “-R -li”, “-lR”…

-[file list]: Optional space separated list of paths to files or directories to display.
+[file list]: Optional space-separated list of paths to files or directories to display.